How To Help An Alcoholic Playbook

 DON’T BE AN “ENABLER”

-THEY NEED TO HIT “BOTTOM”
+THEY MAY NEED TO HIT “BOTTOM”

-- If diagnosed with alcoholism, suggest they complete an alcohol treatment program
+- If diagnosed with alcoholism, suggest they complete an alcohol treatment program.

-- After rehab, they need to go to 90 Alcoholics Anonymous meetings in 90 days
+- After rehab, they need to go to 90 Alcoholics Anonymous meetings in 90 days.

-- Make it clear that you are very supportive
+- Make it clear that you are very supportive.

-- Let them know that you will do whatever you can to help
+- Let them know that you will do whatever you can to help.

-- Let them work their own program
+- Let them work on their program.

 Be Firm and Caring

-In most case, it takes someone who cares about them to take action.
+In most cases, it takes someone who cares about them to take action.
 The action can vary depending on the individual’s situation.
 In some cases, a simple conversation expressing your concern is the most appropriate thing to do.

 Consider a Well Planned Intervention

-Consider doing an intervention, if warranted.
+Consider doing an intervention is warranted.

 Do The Right Next Thing

-The best thing to do to help a friend or a family member with a drug and or alcohol problem is to call us.
+The best thing to help a friend or a family member with a drug and or alcohol problem is to call us.
 We know exactly what to do and how to do it.
 We will talk with you about the best options so you can decide what to do.